Outer Banks Didn’t Mean To Create Netflix's Hottest New YA Cast. But This Is How It Happened

 Advertisement

-Yet, the longer you watch Outer Banks, the more you realize the Pogues are brought together by a shared spirit more than their matching high cheekbones.
+Yet, the longer you watch Outer Banks, the more you realise the Pogues are brought together by a shared spirit more than their matching high cheekbones.

 “I think our characters connect because all of them want a real friendship,” Bailey said.
 Rudy Pankow, who plays mischief-happy semi-stoner JJ, added, “If [Pope] can’t pull a joke, or he only pulls dad jokes, the Pogues don’t care.
 At least he’s trying and he’s out there with us.
 JJ is like, If you’re gonna be talking about your clothes to me… I don’t care.
 Can we go outside and do something?”
 It is true that the Outer Banks crew is almost never stationary.
 Over season 1’s 10 episodes, you’ll see the cast surf, boat, dive, ride stolen jets skis, and surreptitiously paddleboard away from law enforcement, and that mostly only covers John B.’s antics.